wrose001/Developer-Profile-Generator/output/README.md

 ## Installation
 To install necessary dependencies, run the following command:

-None
+Axios and Inquierer
     ​
 ## Usage
-Additional testing
+Nothing
     ​
 ## License ​
-This project is licensed under the MIT license.
+This project is licensed under the BSD license.

 ## Contributing
-Test test tes
+Nada
     ​
 ## Tests
 To run tests, run the following command:
-Again, just a test
+All of them

 ## Questions